PDFRCW 28A.150.392

 (c) One or more representatives from school districts or educational service districts knowledgeable of special education programs and funding.

-(b) Beginning in the 2023-24 school year, a high-need student is eligible for safety net awards from state funding under subsection (2)(e) and (g) of this section if the student's individualized education program costs exceed:
+(8) Beginning in the 2025-26 school year, a high-need student is eligible for safety net awards from state funding under subsection (2)(e) and (f) of this section if the student's individualized education program costs exceed:

-(i) 2 times the average per-pupil expenditure, for school districts with fewer than 1,000 full-time equivalent students;
+(i) The school district has fewer than 1,000 full-time equivalent students;

 NOTES: